secretstartups/handbook/sales/commercial/pooled_model/index.html.md

 ### Support Ticket

-The customer rasied a support ticket, however assigned Support Engineer is requesting that Sales contact the customer.

-#### Process

-A Support Engineer should follow the below steps in order to lopp in Sales;
+If the Pooled Customer raises a support ticket, it will be picked up via zendesk by a Support Engineer.
+If this Support Engineer now needs to loop in Sales, and the owner of the account in SFDC is the Pooled Sales User, the below process should be followed.

+#### Process/ Support Engineer Steps

 - Navigate in Salesforce to the Pooled Account needing attention from a Pooled AE.
 - Log a case on the Account (please do NOT Chatter).
 - Select **Create New Case** and select **Pooled Sales Case** as the case record type.
 - Change **Case Origin** to **SMB Pool Internal Created**.
-- Search the **Contact Name** of the end user contact to reach out to.
+- Search the **Contact Name** of the end user contact.
 - Describe the ask of the AE in the case **Description**.
 Include any relevant links or resources.
 - Enter **Support Ticket** in the **Subject** field.
 - Select a **Case Reason** based on the customers needs.
 If you are unsure of what **Case Reason** to select, please refer to this [document](https://docs.google.com/document/u/0/d/1cWuGo4XCAQmzMBcfUjF7Emr2undkz1ufcUFt4HKmIns/edit).